 In a process that generates Shimmering Sensitivity, shown on the next page, a device passes from the checkerboarding phase into a wave phase.
 The checkerboarding phase is symmetrical but the wave phase is asymmetrical.
 Multiple possible wave phases turn into a single actual wave phase.
 Hence, the process operates so as to carry out a selecton.
 The passage can be continuous and fully controlled or it can be carried out in a jumpy fashion.
-The actual result may depend on whether the passage is continuous or jumpy.
+The actual result may depend on many factors, e.g., on the happenstance appearance of influences and on whether the passage through the critical point is continuous or jumpy.